ctm/Bataan-Memorial-Death-March/README.md

 did and my wife caught it shortly after.
 Friends and relatives caught it around the same time, so maybe I'd have fallen sick regardless.

+## Weight loss

+On March 29th I went down to UNM and was hydrostatically weighed.
+My body fat percentage was 21.95%.
+That was a wake-up call, so I decided to experiment with losing weight and trying to not lose power.
+I was a little nervous that doing so would interfere with my ability to finish Cruel Jewel 100, but it was just the opposite.
+I finished CJ100 much quicker than I expected, in part&mdash;I believe&mdash;due to my weight loss.

+My goal is to get my body fat percentage down to 7.3%.
+That would be approximately 156 pounds.
+I have a second hydrostatic weighing coming up on June 4th.
+I'll probably weigh around 163.5 by then.
+If I haven't been losing muscle as I've been losing weight, that should be around 11.5% body fat.
+Once I get to 7.3%, I'll ramp up my carbohydrate intake and increase the intensity of some of my training days, although I'll be concentrating on building my BMDM base while I also do some ultra-specific training so I'll be able to pace my brother-in-law at Leadville and then "run" the Tahoe 200 two weeks later.

 ## Non-pack Days

 During the week I do slow runs from my house out to Albuquerque Academy,